"Accountants face fines for aggressive corporate tax planning under draft EU law"

-EU leftist lawmaker Fabio De Masi called for tougher sanctions, including the removal of business licences for advisers promoting aggressive tax planning.
+EU leftist legislator Fabio De Masi called for tougher sanctions, including the removal of business licences for advisers promoting aggressive tax planning.

 - Jun 21st, 2017

 - Mar 13th, 2017